-The results and definitions in §4.1 are needed throughout; the remainder of this section has the definitions needed in Theorem 1.2 and in §4.4 and §4.6 motivating examples: these final two subsections are not logically essential.
+The results and definitions in §4.1 are needed throughout; the remainder of this section has the definitions needed in Theorem 1.2.
+In §4.4, §4.5 and §4.6 we give motivating examples: these final three subsections are not logically essential.